Back to California

 CARE Court Program

-A court process that helps adults with serious mental health issues get the care they need, like medicine or housing.
+A court system that helps people with serious mental health issues get better care and support.

 Severe Mental Illness

-A type of mental illness that is very serious and can affect how a person thinks, feels, and behaves.
+A type of mental illness that is very serious and can affect how a person thinks, feels, or behaves.

 Limits and Unknowns